 What have been the big economic shifts over the last 700 years, and how have they fed through into living standards?
 How easy is it to capture these changes in real-time?
 And might we be living through an era of big structural economic change today?

-To answer these big living standards questions, the Resolution Foundation is hosting an event with the co-authors of a fascinating new book Seven Centuries of Unreal Wages.
-Leading economic historians Judy Stephenson and John Hatcher will give an overview of their book’s findings, before taking part in an audience Q&A.
+To answer these big living standards questions, the Resolution Foundation held an event with the co-authors of a fascinating new book, Seven Centuries of Unreal Wages.
+Leading economic historians Judy Stephenson and John Hatcher gave an overview of their book’s findings, before taking part in an audience Q&A.

 - John Hatcher, Emeritus Professor of Economic and Social History, University of Cambridge

 - Torsten Bell, Director of the Resolution Foundation (Chair)